martindavid1995/ECMod/README.md

  - `-=EC=-Artorias` and `-=EC=-Gimp` for their help testing and coming up with ideas for new features and changes.
  - `BeerGolem` for his help and support in testing, as well as providing critical information and suggestions in the early days of the project.
  - Other members of the CoD2 community for their help testing, suggestions, and feedback throughout the development of the project.
+ - `Broaconstrictor` for hopping on at the drop of a hat to help me test S&D features when nobody else was online.
  - The `Easy Company Gaming` community for all of the good times.